 You might wonder what happens if two policy settings conflict.
 Perhaps one policy is set at the domain level, and another policy is set at the OU level, which reverses the edict in the domain.
-Policy settings further down the food chain take precedence.
-If a policy setting conflicts at the domain and OU levels, the OU level "wins."
+The result is simple: Policy settings further down the food chain take precedence.
+For instance, if a policy setting conflicts at the domain and OU levels, the OU level "wins."
 Likewise, domain-level settings override any policy settings that conflict with previously set site-specific policy settings.
+Take a look at the folling graphic to get a graphical view of the order of precedence.